Apple CEO calls for global corporate tax system overhaul

 “I think logically everybody knows it needs to be rehauled.
 I would certainly be the last person to say that the current system or the past system was the perfect system.
 I’m hopeful and optimistic that they (the OECD) will find something,” Cook said.

-“It’s very complex to know how to tax a multinational… We desperately want it to be fair,” the Apple CEO added after receiving an inaugural award recognizing the contribution of multinationals in the country from the Irish state agency responsible for attracting foreign companies.
+“It’s very complex to know how to tax a multinational … We desperately want it to be fair,” the Apple CEO added after receiving an inaugural award recognizing the contribution of multinationals in Ireland from the state agency responsible for attracting foreign companies.

-Apple is one of Ireland’s largest multinational employers, with 6,000 workers and both the company and the Irish government have gone to court to fight a European Union order that Apple must pay 13 billion euros ($14.41 billion) in back taxes to Dublin.
+Apple is one of Ireland’s largest multinational employers, with 6,000 workers, and both the company and the Irish government have gone to court to fight a European Union order stating that Apple must pay 13 billion euros ($14.41 billion) in back taxes to Dublin.

 The appeal to the EU’s second-highest court began in September and could run for years.
-Cook said Apple’s belief that “law should not retrofitted” was at the heart of the case and that the company had great faith in the justice system.
+Cook said Apple’s belief that “law should not be retrofitted” was at the heart of the case and that the company had great faith in the justice system.

-Apple’s commitment to Ireland, which became its first European operation in 1980, was “unshakable,” Cook said.
+Apple’s commitment to Ireland, which became the company’s first European operation in 1980, was “unshakable,” Cook said.

 He also said that more regulation was needed in the area of privacy and must go further than the 2018 European General Data Protection Regulation (GDPR) privacy laws that handed regulators there significantly more powers.